sahil-72/projects/Ninja-Pro The Book Website/README.md

 !!!
-You need to change the path of css or js file provided.
+You need to change the path of images, css or js file provided.
 !!!